pablocloud/FF7DBWEBV2/README.md

 + Rebuild the old site (http://pabloverdugo.es/ff7db)
      - ~~Basic template of all the data~~
-     - Build a simply user interface to query data
+     - Build a simple user interface to query data
+        - ~~'Bootstraped' the web~~
+        - Simple interface
      - Do beautiful but simple things.
 + Make the data accesible as Web Service
     - ~~Basic, get all data~~